-The Hoppin Boxcars is a bluegrass-looking, multi-genre musical performing group of bearded hobos who broke into the scene in early 2016 like a freight train chuggin’ on down the line.
+The Hoppin Boxcars is a primarily original musical performing group of bearded hobos who broke into the scene in early 2016 like a freight train chuggin’ on down the line.
 Immerse yourself in a musical adventure of nostalgic, toe-tappin’ songs that tell the tale of four hobos, some musical friends, a pinch of family, and last but not least, Mojo, the imaginary dog that only Ziggy and his brother Juggy can hear.

 Grizz, the lead vocalist and chief composer, had been with Blaze and Reds on January 15th of 2016 when he placed a call to Ziggy, saying “Get over here with your mandolin and a B-flat harp, and be ready to do some recording.”
 Ziggy followed suit, and with this, the nucleus of the band was formed, and the first of many hits was upon us, entitled “Wishin’ We Were Walking”.